spinalcordmri/spinalcordmri.github.io/README.md

 Once you send your test message, you can click "View my results" on the mail-tester webpage.
 It will give you feedback on things that need to be changed.
 So, try to iteratively address the feedback, send a new test message, and refresh the page until you get a high score.

+#### 5.5 Create your first admin account

+Navigate to the page https://forum.dev.spinalcordmri.org/, and follow the instruction to create an admin email account.
+Discourse will send you a confirmation email.
+If you've set up mail correctly, you should receive the email and be able to finish making your account.

+#### 5.6 Configure the forum

+Ideally, we should have a backup of the Discourse forum saved somewhere, such that you can load the backup into the new forum installation and be up and running like normal.

+Also, you may want to install important plugins such as `discourse-solved`.

 ----

 ### 6. Google/GitHub logins for Discourse